stelligent/stelligent-u/15-Kubernetes/README.md

 ## Guidance

 - Prerequisites: This module requires a basic understanding of Docker and how to write a Dockerfile.
+Additionally, existing knowledge of Kubernetes is benefitial.
 - Explore the official docs!
 See the the Kubernetes [Documentation](https://kubernetes.io/docs/home/), [API Reference](https://kubernetes.io/docs/concepts/overview/kubernetes-api/), and [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)